SerialSensor/VisualOdometrySelfBalanceBot/README.md

 * The tilt angle of the phone is automatically accounted for, nothing to do here.

 ## Troubleshooting
-When using a camera based sensor, always make sure that there is nothing of the bot visible to the camera!
+* When using a camera based sensor, always make sure that there is nothing of the bot visible to the camera!
+* Remove Serial Sensor from battery optimizations inside the Android settings
-For other problems, check the app internal help.
+* For other problems, check the app internal help.